rtek1000/DDS-915-DIY/README.md

 - The power supply was adapted from an ATX computer power supply
 - - The gun uses 24V, stronger diodes are needed to get -12V high power
+- - - The +12V with the -12V form the 24V for the gun
 - - - It is also necessary to adapt the filters
 - - The pump needs 12V, which is already available in the ATX font
 - - 5V voltage for the Arduino comes from the standby 5V line